darraghoriordan/darragh-oriordan-com/src/pages/2019/01/23/get-off-the-jwt-hype-train/index.md

 date: '2019-01-23T17:12:33'
 ---

-I've been researching using node as a backend for a few months now and SO MANY articles and project "starters" on GitHub suggest using JWT for authorization on your client facing API.
-JWT is a terrible solution for client auth on a web application, especially new apps and projects with few users and here's why.<!-- end excerpt -->
+I’ve been researching using node as a back end for a few months now and SO MANY setting node articles, courses and project “starters” on GitHub suggest using JWT on your client facing API.
+JWT is a terrible solution for client sessions on a web application, especially new apps and projects with few users and here’s why.<!-- end excerpt -->

 ## What is JWT?